Silent Push allows you to search through data from our daily scans of the Internet's IPv4 range to obtain JARM data.

 By comparing the JARM fingerprint of a server against a database of known malicious fingerprints, security teams can quickly identify potential threats and malicious servers engaged in phishing and/or malware operations, and take appropriate action.

-JARM fingerprints also allow threat analysts to identify traffic patterns and connections across different attack vectors, and pinpoint infrastructure and resources used by specific threat actors.
+JARM fingerprints also enable threat analysts to identify traffic patterns and connections across various attack vectors, and pinpoint the infrastructure and resources used by specific threat actors.

 JARM data